adityanagara/TensorFlow-1/Feedforward Networks/MLP_MNIST.md

   print('  Num examples: %d  Num correct: %d  Precision @ 1: %0.04f' %
         (num_examples, true_count, precision))
   ```
-- **Feed directory, fill_feed_dict()** Fills the feed_dict for training the given step.
+- **fill_feed_dict()** Fills the feed_dict for training of the given step.
 A python dictionary object is then generated with the placeholders as keys and the representative feed tensors as values.
 ```python
 def fill_feed_dict(data_set, images_pl, labels_pl):
   """